Indian equity market showing 'unbreakable nature' amid COVID-19 second wave: Julius Baer | Business

 - India

-The Indian equity market is showing an ''unbreakbale nature'' amid the second COVID-19 wave and the benchmark Sensex might well hit 58,500-level by March next year, according to global wealth management major Julius Baer.
+The Indian equity market is showing an ''unbreakbale nature'' amid the second COVID-19 wave and the benchmark Sensex might well hit the 58,500 level by March next year, according to global wealth management major Julius Baer.

 Emphasising that India is a ''very strong market'', Julius Baer MD and Head (Research) Mark Matthews also said companies' earnings would ultimately drive share prices.